 Readback is only available through the Slave Parallel and boundary-scan interfaces.
 This application note demonstrates using the Slave Parallel interface for performing readback.
-For information on using Boundary-Scan for readback refer to Application Note XAPP139 "Virtex Configuration and Readback through Boundary-Scan", which also applies to the Spartan-II family.
+For information on using Boundary-Scan for readback refer to , which also applies to the Spartan-II family.